musabsid77/Home-Page/README.md

 # 📞 Contact Our Company Page
 A well-structured HTML page designed to enable users to easily reach out to your business.
-This project presents a clear, accessible interface with a contact form, office hours, location details, and navigation links—all built using semantic HTML.
+This project presents a clear, accessible interface with a contact form, office hours, location details, and navigation links all built using semantic HTML.

 ## 📋 Project Overview
 The "Contact Our Company" webpage allows visitors to: